era-platform/cene-for-racket/notes/20190731-lexical-units.md

 Bounded declaration operations.

 These work just like `def-bounded-expr-op`, `def-freestanding-expr-op`, and `def-unceremonious-expr-op`, except that instead of defining bounded expression operations, freestanding expression operations, and unceremonious expression operations, they define bounded declaration operations, freestanding declaration operations, and unceremonious declaration operations.
-Each kind of declaration operation is similar to the corresponding kind of expression operation except that it receives slightly different arguments:
+Each kind of declaration operation is similar to the corresponding kind of expression operation except that it receives an additional argument:

-* It receives both a `call-site-outer-qualify-arg` and a `call-site-inner-qualify-arg`, rather than only a single `call-site-qualify-arg`.
-The outer one looks up things in the scope surrounding the lexical unit this operation's call occurs in, and the inner one looks up things in the more local scope where the lexical unit's definitions are in force.
-Calls to the local qualify function will tend to block until all this lexical unit's declarations' familiarity tickets have been spent.
+* The operation receives a `lexical-unit-familiarity-ticket`, a familiarity ticket which it can spend to contribute information about what this lexical unit defines, what it exports, and what struct tag export circumstances it determines.

-* Likewise, its `extfx-then-arg` callback expects to be passed both an outer and an inner qualify function.
+The operation's `call-site-qualify-arg` is specifically the qualify function for the *outer scope* of the lexical unit, which is for looking things up in the scope surrounding the lexical unit this operation's call occurs in.
+The inner qualify function, which is for the scope where the lexical unit's definitions are visible, can be obtained from this one using `name-for-local-qualify`. and the value of that binding will usually be a maybe of a function that represents the inner scope where the lexical unit's definitions are in force.
+Calls made to the inner/local qualify function will tend to block until all the lexical unit's declarations' familiarity tickets have been spent.

-* It receives a `lexical-unit-familiarity-ticket`, a familiarity ticket which it can spend to contribute information about what this lexical unit defines, what it exports, and what struct tag export circumstances it determines.
+Likewise, the `extfx-then-arg` callback is specifically to be passed an *outer* qualify function; the inner qualify function will be passed along by nature of the fact that the outer one carries it.

 The expressions a declaration operation writes to the `expression-sequence-output-stream-arg` will be evaluated to obtain `directive` values, which will be used to perform the actual definitions promised when the the familiarity ticket was spent.